tudorp06/meridian-7/README.md

 - **Privacy**: No personal data is collected or stored
 - **Cost**: ~$0.0001 per fabrication (~0.01 cents).
 Free tier covers hundreds of items.

-**The AI is the core mechanic** — without it, this game wouldn't exist.
-It's not a gimmick; it's the entire innovation.

 ---